-The interior is beautifully decorated with carvings and semi precious inlaid stones and at the centre is the room with the tombs.
+The interior is beautifully decorated with carvings and semi-precious inlaid stones and at the centre of the room are the tombs.
 The tombs of Shah Jahan and Mumtaz Mahal are actually located in a burial crypt below, above them; in the main chamber are false tombs, a common practice in mausoleums built during the Mughal period.
 These lie in the centre of the room which is surrounded by a marble screen.
 The tomb of Shah Jahan is the only asymmetrical thing in the Taj which indicates that the original plans for the mausoleum did not include Shah Jahan's cenotaph.
-The entire mausoleum - inside and outside - is decorated with inlaid design of flowers and calligraphy using semi precious gems such as agate and jasper.
+The entire mausoleum - inside and outside - is decorated with inlaid designs of flowers and calligraphy using semi-precious gems such as agate and jasper.
 The designs are inlaid into the marble using the process known as Pietra Dura.
 Unfortunately, photography is not permitted inside the mausoleum.

-From its inception in 1631 it took 22 years to complete and nearly bankrupted the nation.
-In 1658 Shah Jahan was deposed by his son and imprisoned in the Red Fort where he was only able look at the Taj; he was never allowed to visit it again.
+From its inception in 1631, it took 22 years to complete the complex and nearly bankrupted the nation.
+In 1658 Shah Jahan was deposed by his son and imprisoned in the Red Fort where he was only able to look at the Taj; he was never allowed to visit it again.
 He remained in the Red Fort until his death in 1666 when he was interred in the Taj next to Mumtaz.

 To see more photographs and take a virtual tour of the site click on the photoshow below.